 Our current programming reflects the Reggio Emilia constructivist philosophy.
 For over forty years, Reggio Emilia approaches have proven successful in early-childhood education.
 In Reggio Emilia, a child is viewed as strong, capable, competent, and full of potential.
 Children are held in high regard, and are researchers and co-learners alongside their educators.
 Educators are keen observers and recorders of each child’s interests and needs.
 We provide a space to our children full of books, objects and materials.
 Our programming develops out of the interests of the children themselves and promotes the unique ways children can communicate before they can fluently speak.

-The Government of Alberta recently published a new early learning and child care framework, Play, Participation, and Possibilities.
+The Government of Alberta recently published a new early learning and child care framework, Flight: Alberta's Early Learning and Care Framework.
 We were excited to see how much of the Reggio philosophy is evident in the new framework and is the type of programming we already offer at CPCCS.
 We are in the process of modernizing our programs and activities to align with the new framework, while retaining our Reggio philosophy.
 To assist with this process, we have formed partnerships with Grant MacEwan and Norquest and provide student internships at our centre.
 These internships serve two purposes.
 First to allow students to complete their practicum requirements and secondly to provide our educators with ideas and activities based on the new Alberta curriculum.